 For years, Epcot was considered the more staid park, a place geared toward adults.
 But after its 10th anniversary, Epcot began to evolve into a livelier, more child-friendly park, with interactive fun at Innoventions and such "wow" attractions as Future World's Test Track, Mission: SPACE, and Soarin'.

 There's something for everyone here.
 The World Showcase appeals to younger children with the Kidcot Fun Stop craft stations and the Norway pavilion's Princess Storybook Dining.
 Soarin', in the Land Pavilion, is a family favorite.
 And the Seas with Nemo & Friends—with one of the world's largest saltwater aquariums and a Nemo-themed ride—is a must-see for all.
-The hottest new ticket?
-The greatly improved Test Track presented by Chevrolet, where you can design your own custom concept car, then put it through its high-speed paces.
+Adrenaline junkie?
+Don’t miss Test Track presented by Chevrolet, where you can design your own custom concept car, then put it through its high-speed paces.

 Wear comfortable shoes—there's a lot of territory to cover here.
 Arrive early, and try to stay all day, squeezing in extras like high-tech games at Innoventions and a relaxing meal.
-If you enter through International Gateway before 11 am, cast members will direct you to Future World, which usually opens two hours before World Showcase.
+If you enter through International Gateway before 11 am, cast members will direct you to Future World, which usually opens two hours before World Showcase, or you can indulge in a latte and éclair at the France bakery, the sole quick-service eatery open early in World Showcase.